dham/classroom-tool/README.md

 repository should be an initially empty, **private** repository.
 Its name should not start with `basename`.

+`delay`: The number of seconds to wait between creating pull requests.
+Set or increase this if you find you are hitting GitHub secondary rate limits when running with the `--pull-requests` option.
+Defaults to 10 seconds.

 ### assignment

 Information specific to this assignment.